Old Town is San Diego’s vibrant, historic center.

 This place even has a tequila museum on site, which I’d recommend you check out before indulging.

-You can get fantastic tacos at so many spots in San Diego; do something special here, perhaps with a little mole action.
+You can get fantastic tacos at so many spots in San Diego, but they do something special here, perhaps with a little mole action.
 Reservations are recommended and available online.

 Cafe Coyote